 The Institute of Alcohol Studies (IAS) was heavily represented on the committee.
 The IAS an anti-drinking group.
 Its official goal is “to spread the principles of total abstinence from alcoholic drinks.”

 It began as the National League for the Total and Legal Suppression of Intemperance.
 Then it changed its name to the UK Alliance for the Suppression of the Traffic of All Intoxicating Liquors.
 It later became the UK Temperance Alliance.
 Now it’s the Alliance House Foundation.
+That hides its true goals.

 Then part of it became the deceptively objective-sounding Institute of Alcohol Studies.
 Davies appointed IS director Katherine Brown to the committee.
 She also appointed its advisers, Gerard Hastings and Petra Meier.